bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 Speaker 3: 00:30:31

 in a range, right?
-It has to, okay, if it is more or less this value, so yes, it's a pain in the ass, but...
+If it is more or less this value, so yes, it's a pain in the ass, but...
-You cannot use a bloom filter, of course, so you have to keep it in memory, which is even worse.
+You cannot use a Bloom filter, of course, so you have to keep it in memory, which is even worse.
 But the question was about how can we make the participants pay a fee in such a way that it doesn't provide additional information to the chain analyzers?

 Speaker 2: 00:31:20